gg15330/dplib_study/README.md

 Dynamic programming can be understood as 'recursion without repetition'.
 It is an algorithmic approach to solving recursive problems without re-computing sub-problems unnecessarily, instead storing the results of these sub-problems.
 As a result, dynamic programming is often orders of magnitude faster than recursion.

-In order to complete this study, in-depth knowledge of dynamic programming is not necessary, but there are three main steps students tend to follow when solving dynamic programming problems:
+In order to complete this study, in-depth knowledge of dynamic programming is not necessary, but it is helpful to know that there are three main steps students tend to follow when solving dynamic programming problems:

 1. RECURSIVE - a recursive solution is identified
 2. MEMOIZED - a solution where recursion still takes place but solutions to pre-computed sub-problems are stored (typically in an array), eliminating unnecessary recursive function calls